AndSchmitz/JDepacWrappeR/README.md

   - Copy the files "jDepacWrappeR.R", "HelpingFunctions.R" and "JDepac-0.2.1.jar" (not included in this repository) into the working directory.
   - Copy the files "DemoInput.csv" and "InputMapping.csv" into the "Input" folder.
   - Open the file "jDepacWrappeR.R" and adjust the variable "WorkDir" to match the path of the working directory.
   - Execute the "jDepacWrappeR.R" to run all lines in the "DemoInput.csv" one by one through jDepac.
 The results will be saved in a subfolder named "Output" in the working directory.
+R libraries "tidyverse" and "stringr" must be installed.
   - Change the content "DemoInput.csv" to run different scenarios with jDepac.